-The module can be configured to mitigate against traffic analysis attacks on point-to-point connections using the TRANSEC feature.
+The CN4000 Series and CN6000 Series can be configured to mitigate against traffic analysis attacks on point-to-point connections using the TRANSEC feature.

 The module does not mitigate against any other specific attacks.

 9.1 TRANSEC

 Traffic Analysis is the process of intercepting and examining messages in order to deduce information from patterns in communication.
 It can be performed even when the messages are encrypted and cannot be decrypted.
 TRANSEC is transmission security and is used to disguise patterns in network traffic to prevent Traffic Analysis.